egonolieux/personal-conventions/languages/general.md

 ### Boolean variables

-Boolean variable names must either be prefixed by a conjugated verb such as `is`, `has` or `can`, or be written in imperative form such as `enable` or `doWork`.
-The imperative form can only be used over the conjugated verb form if the boolean variable indicates a command of some kind and does not relate to a property.
+Boolean variable names must either be prefixed by a conjugated verb such as `is`, `has` or `can`, or be written in the imperative form such as `enable` or `doWork`.
+The imperative form can only be used over the conjugated verb form if the boolean variable indicates a command of some kind, and does not relate to a property.
 An example of such case is an `enable` variable of a function called `toggle`.

 #### Naming conflicts

 In some cases, the imperative form might conflict with function names.
-See the *Functions* section on how to handle these conflicts.
+See the *Functions* section on how to resolve these conflicts.

 ### Arrays, list and set variables